Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 Pros

 * Moderate effort to implement (requires a new pipeline stage to create the alpha storage variants for compatibility with older versions).

 * Existing clusters with custom resources reliant on ASO would continue to run because ASO would support conversion from the old hub version to the new.

 Cons

-* Existing automated deployments (e.g. as used by teams with a GitOpts model or other forms of continuous deployment) would break because the version specified in the existing YAML files would no longer exist.
+* Any attempt to apply old alpha YAML will fail, as it no longer exists.
+This includes attempting to manually apply a YAML using `kubectl apply -f`, and through some other approaches where YAMLs are continuously applied, as in GitOps style workflows
-  Mitigation would require modification of the deployment pipelines to change the version of the resources being deployed.
+  Mitigation: For manual uses, modification of the YAML files being applied to change the version of the resources.
-* Existing manual deployments would also break because the version specified in the existing YAML files would no longer exist.
-  Mitigation would require modification of the YAML files being deployed to change the version of the resources being deployed.
+  Mitigation: For automated uses, modification of the deployment pipelines to change the version of the resources.

+* CRDs will be 50% bigger than the alpha versions, due to the addition of another storage variant.
+  Observation: We know there is an upper limit to the size of each CRD, though we're not very close to that yet.
+  Mitigation: Prune all documentation from the alpha variants to make them (much!) smaller

 ## Option 3b: Retain the alpha version for existing resources